lkesteloot/unsong/unsong.md

 I watched numbly as his expert hands pried open the bottom lid and started popping out parts.
 I was vaguely aware of a commotion all around me, and finally I turned and saw Bromis was back with his soldiers.

 “Thamiel,” he said, and something in me had expected it.
 “The demons are swarming.
-They’re moving…faster than we can track them, given what’s happened to our technology.
+They’re moving... faster than we can track them, given what’s happened to our technology.
 They’re swarming in Siberia and they’re heading our direction.
 No clear target besides just ‘North America’ at the moment, but I’ve told the military to be on alert.”

 “Alert won’t help,” snapped Sohu.
 “Their bonds have been broken.
 Almost no limits on their power.”